-The board specifies the duties and responsibilities of each committee.
-The appointments to the committees are made by the board president and with board approval.
-The appointed members are recruited from the BOE, administration, school staff, and the community.
-In addition to working with the BOE members and administrators, the function of each committee is also to involve and educate the public, and gather suggestions from the public.
-The committees meet on publicly announced dates and location.
+The school board specifies the duties and responsibilities of each committee.
+The school board president appoints members of the committees.
+The members may be from the BOE, administration, school staff, and the community.
+In addition to working with the BOE members and administrators, the function of each committee is also to engage and educate the public and gather suggestions from the public.
+The committees meet on publicly announced dates and locations.
 Their sessions are open to the public.

 Usually, several school board members are appointed to a Budget committee at the July board reorganization meeting.
-The budget adjustment and prior years of actual expenditures serve the committee members as a basis for developing the budget.
+The budget adjustment and prior years of actual expenditures serve the committee members as a foundation for developing a new budget.
 (See the Half Hollow Hills SD screenshot.)
-In Nassau County, 22 school district communities (out of 56) have established various board committees and 35 communities use actual amounts as a starting point for developing their budgets.
+In Nassau County, 22 school district communities (out of 56) have established various board committees, 35 school districts respect their communities, and use actual expenses as a starting point for developing their budgets.

 The Malverne school district community is not among them.
-It has not established board committees that would facilitate the board’s governance and it doesn’t use actual amounts during the budgeting process.
-The budget development policy states:
+It has not established a single board committee that would facilitate the board’s governance and it doesn’t use actual expenses during the budgeting process.
+The school district’s budget development policy states:

 “Budget planning will be a year-round process involving participation of District-level administrators, Principals, Directors, Chairpersons, teachers, and other personnel.”

-There is no space for the public in MUFSD.
-The community eliminates itself—including the school board members—from the task of appropriating public funds.
-Instead of participating in the budget process, the community accepts the budgeted amounts of previous years compared to the currently estimated amounts as presented by the management.
-The owners of the public schools never learn the actual expenditures—and have not learned for decades.
+There is no word about public participation in the budgeting process.
+The policy eliminates the community members, including the school board members from the task of appropriating public funds.
+Instead, the Malverne school district management presents the community budgeted amounts from previous years and the currently budgeted amounts for a new budget.
+The stakeholders of the public schools never learn the actual expenditures—and have not ever questioned that fact.